TOAST-DOCS/Storage-Online-NAS/en/console-guide.md

 ### Delete Storage

 NAS storage is deleted.
-It is recommended to unmount the storage from the associated instance before deleting.

 > [Caution]
+> It is recommended to unmount the storage from the associated instance before deleting.
+Deleting the storage while it is mounted may cause problems on the user's system.
+>
 > When deleting the storage, all data including snapshots are deleted.
 Deleted data cannot be recovered.

 ### Create Snapshots